Proving Emotional Distress Damages In a California Accident Claim

 This extensive list includes the various examples of emotional distress that can be brought on by an accident, injury, or other types of trauma.

-Two Legal Forms of Emotional Distress
+Two Legal Forms of Emotional Distress in California

 The law recognizes two forms of emotional distress, depending on whether someone intentionally or negligently caused the underlying accident.
 Most claims are for negligent infliction of emotional distress, in which case the other party inflicted the harm negligently or in the same manner in which the physical injuries were caused.